 Potentially Lifesaving Latex

 Latex That May Be Hypoallergenic

 Rubber gloves made from guayule latex were approved for public use by the FDA (Food and Drug Administration) in the United States in 2008.
 The FDA acknowledges that laboratory tests show that people with allergies to Para rubber latex do not react to guayule latex.
 It carefully says that guayule gloves "may" be a safer alternative for "some" people with a sensitivity to traditional latex.
 It won't allow the term hypoallergenic to be used on any types of medical gloves, however.
-Guayule may be most valuable when used to produce medical devices that are used internally, such as catheters.
+Guayule may be most valuable when used to produce medical devices that are used internally, such as catheters, assuming it is hypoallergenic.

 Latex Allergy Symptoms

 One reason why guayule may be very useful is that a severe allergy to Para rubber latex can be deadly.
 Latex gloves can cause symptoms in someone with a latex allergy, but so can other objects made of latex, including some balloons, elastic bands, some types of first aid tape, and Halloween masks.

 A mild latex allergy can cause itching, skin redness, and hives where the latex product touched the skin.
 More severe responses include typical allergy symptoms such as sneezing, a runny nose, itchy eyes, a sore throat, wheezing, and coughing.